-February may seem like a month of rest, a month when the earth regenerates and we can’t do anything else but wait.
+January and february may seem like months of rest, a month when the earth regenerates and we can’t do anything else but wait.
 Instead this month for a farm like Podere Il Casale is a very important moment, on which depends the success of a whole year!
 In fact the vineyard and the vegetable garden awaken to give life to the new agricultural year.

 In the vineyard we need to proceed with winter pruning and the vegetable garden must be prepared for the cultivation of new plants.
 And what happens in our stables?
 Well in February born the kids and they need special care and attention.
 In short, what might seem like a month of relaxation is, instead, one of the hardest months of the year for country life, but it is a sacrifice that one has to pay to reap the best possible fruit.